 The Sailing Club was ‘only’ established in 1936 but back in the 19th Century there was a Manningtree and Mistley Boat Club based at Mistley.
 Rowing featured heavily in early regattas and ‘Water Carnivals’ on the river with extremely closely contested racing (Link here to article ).
 Rowing (apart from rowing tenders!) faded away for many years, but came back to the Club when members brought the first Claydon Skiff to Manningtree in 2008.

-2016 was an exciting year for rowing at the Club.
-We set up the ‘Gig Project’ to expand opportunities for existing and new members to take part in competitive and social rowing and applied for funding to buy our first Club Rowing Gig.
+In 2016 we set up the ‘Gig Project’ to expand opportunities for existing and new members to take part in competitive and social rowing and applied for funding to buy our first Club Rowing Gig.
 On the 1st October 2016 we launched our beautiful brand new Harker’s Yard Gig William Rose purchased with the aid of a grant from Sport England Lottery Fund.

-We will ask you to complete a form with some very basic information Rowing Information Form 2017
+We will ask you to complete a form to provide us with some very basic information SSC rowing contact form 2020

 Outside of Club Rowing Sessions and Races the Gig is also available to be booked for independent use by Club Members who have the necessary experience and are ‘Approved Gig Users’.
 Further information can be found in the manual Handbook on Use of SSC Gigs 2020

 Rowing at Manningtree